puppetlabs/puppetlabs-apache/README.md

 The Apache module relies heavily on templates to enable the [`apache::vhost`][] and [`apache::mod`][] defined types.
 These templates are built based on [Facter][] facts specific to your operating system.
 Unless explicitly called out, most templates are not meant for configuration.

+### Functions
+#### apache_pw_hash
+Hashes a password in a format suitable for htpasswd files read by apache.

+Currently uses SHA-hashes, because although this format is considered insecure, its the most secure format supported by the most platforms.

 ## Limitations

 ### General